Alexander-r/gosrvmon/README.md

 PostgreSQL can also be initialized manually using [init.sql](init.sql).

+## Adding hosts for monitoring

 Host can be added by domain name or by IP address.
-Check method is selected based on how a host is added for monitoring. `http://example.org/` would result in HTTP check. `example.org:80` would result in TCP check. `example.org` would result in ICMP check.
+Check method is selected based on how a host is added for monitoring:

+ * `http://example.org/` would result in HTTP check.
+ * `example.org:80` would result in TCP check.
+ * `example.org` would result in ICMP check.

 IPv6 hosts are also supported (for example `http://[2606:2800:220:1:248:1893:25c8:1946]\`, `[2606:2800:220:1:248:1893:25c8:1946]:80` , `2606:2800:220:1:248:1893:25c8:1946`).
 If host is added by domain name which has multiple A and AAAA records and ICMP check method is used then the request will be sent to every address and host is considered online if any of the addresses sends the response.

 For HTTP checks host is considered available only if 2XX or 3XX response code was received.
 Any other response code (such as 404 or 401) will be considered as server being offline.